What is Local Keyword Research?

 One of the most effective ways to use your keyword research is by creating targeted landing pages.
 Each landing page should focus on a specific set of keywords to ensure it ranks well for those terms.

-- Dedicated Pages: Create specific pages for different services based on keyword analysis.
-For example, separate pages for “boiler installation” and “oil boiler installation” if they serve different search intents.
+Example: Separate pages for “boiler installation” and “oil boiler installation” if they serve different search intents.

-- Content Quality: Ensure that each landing page provides valuable and relevant information to the visitor.
+- Content quality: Ensure that each landing page provides valuable and relevant information to the visitor.
 This not only helps in ranking but also improves user engagement and conversion rates.

-For instance, a local plumbing service might create separate pages for “emergency plumbing services in Bristol” and “bathroom plumbing installation in Bristol.”
+Example: A local plumbing service might create separate pages for “emergency plumbing services in Bristol” and “bathroom plumbing installation in Bristol.”
 Each page would be optimised for the relevant keywords and provide detailed information about the specific service.

 Blog Posts and Informational Content